Synapses

 very modern, interesting and detailed

-also, interesting Box C on toxins that affect neurotransmitter release
+also, interesting Box 5B, pp. 93-95, on diseases and toxins that affect

 there are vesicle membrane proteins, target (presynaptic) membrane proteins,